Our Learning Model

 Student: Why am I learning this?

-During this phase the teacher specifically introduces what students will be learning, why it is important to learn, how this learning connects to previous learnings, and how they will apply what they have learned in the future.
+While setting the Learning Context,the teacher clearly and specifically introduces what students will be learning, why it is important to them, how this learning connects to previous learning, and how they will apply what they have learned in the future.
+This information will be restated while implementing the Learning Application.

 Teacher: What will my students learn?